-ELSIS College in affiliation with College of Health Sciences runs free weekly workshops designed to help students to achieve their language and academic goals as well as increase students' chances of finding a suitable job while studying.
-The workshops cover the area of Hospitality, Work Ready Skills, Academic Writing, IELTS Practice Test, Pronunciation, Coffee Conversation and oneon-one session.
-For more information please visit elsis.edu.au/free-workshops.
+ELSIS in affiliation with the ECA College of Health Sciences runs free weekly workshops designed to help students to achieve their language and academic goals as well as increase students' chances of finding a suitable job while studying.
+The workshops cover the areas of Hospitality, Work Ready Skills, Academic Writing, IELTS Practice Test, Pronunciation, Coffee Conversation and One- on-one session.